PriyaC20/Eye-Blink-Detection/README.md

 http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2

-This can extract features from the face like eyes, nose, lips, and jaw using facial landmarks.
+This can extract features of the face like eyes, nose, lips, and jaw using facial landmarks.